davetrollope-fsml/sequence-toolkit/README.md

 Core Library Installation:
 	Copy/move/extract this dir tree to your favoured location and ensure that your LD_LIBRARY_PATH includes the lib dir when running your application.

-API Installation:
-	Python:
-	Install the Core Library, and set the PYTHONPATH to include the site-packages dir

-	Ruby:
-	Install the Core Library, and copy the content of the ruby dir to the ruby site path, eg. /usr/local/lib/ruby/site_ruby/2.0.0/x86_64-linux

-	Java:
-	Install the Core Library, and do the same for the libraries in the java dir, then set the classpath to include the stk.jar

 Programmers Reference:
 	Please refer to the content of the doc dir